CosmosDB/labs/technical_deep_dive/03-querying_the_database_using_sql.md

 ### Retrieve Account Credentials

-*The Data Migration Tool and .NET SDKs both require credentials to connect to your Azure Cosmos DB account.
+*The .NET SDK requires credentials to connect to your Azure Cosmos DB account.
 You will collect and store these credentials for use throughout the lab.*

 1. On the left side of the **Azure Cosmos DB** blade, locate the **Settings** section and click the **Keys** link.